maxrmorrison/pyfoal/README.md

 # Return the resulting alignment
 alignment = pyfoal.from_file(text_file, audio_file)

-# Save alignment to json
+# Save alignment to .json, .mlf, or .TextGrid
 pyfoal.from_file_to_file(text_file, audio_file, output_file)
 ```